Lie models of homotopy automorphism monoids and classifying fibrations: Introduction

 In \S\ref{evalufibra} we describe cdgl models of evaluation fibrations $\map^*(X,Y)\to\map(X,Y)\to Y$ (Theorem \ref{modelohom}) and any of its components (Proposition \ref{escapa}) by refining existing Lie models of mapping spaces.
 Later on, in Section \ref{deriva} we transform these models in terms of derivations of the models of the involved simplicial sets (Theorem \ref{mappingder} and Corollary \ref{cor4}).
 Of special interest is the description of the long homotopy exact sequence of the evaluation fibration as the long homology sequence of a short exact sequence of chain complexes of derivations (Theorem \ref{corhom}).

-Section \ref{princi} contains a detailed and precise statement of our main results, together with the first consequences.

-Although $\catcdgl$ is complete and cocomplete from the categorical point of view, essential manipulations of cdgl's may lie outbound of this category.
+Although $\catcdgl$ is complete and cocomplete from the categorical point of view, essential manipulations of cdgl's may lie outside of this category.
 The twisted product $L\timest M$ of cdgl's, or even the dgl $\derr L$ of derivations of a given Lie algebra are examples of this malfunction, as they fail to be complete even if $L$ and $M$ are.
-In \S\ref{comple} we fix these issues for distinguished sub dgl's of $\derr L$ (Proposition \ref{derkacomp}) and specific twisted products we use (Propositions \ref{homcomp}, \ref{twistcomp} and \ref{excusa}).
+In \S\ref{comple} we fix these issues for distinguished sub dgl's of $\derr L$ (Proposition \ref{derkacomp}) and the particular twisted products we use (Propositions \ref{homcomp}, \ref{twistcomp} and \ref{excusa}).

+In Section \ref{princi} we present a detailed and precise statement of our main results, together with their first consequences.

 Section \ref{demostra} contains the proofs of Theorems \ref{mainre1intro} and \ref{mainre2intro} and finally, in \S\ref{apli}, we present several consequences of these results, of which Corollary \ref{corounointro} is an immediate one.
 Also (see Theorem \ref{propopos} and Propositions \ref{recubre1}, \ref{recubre2}), we model the rational homotopy type of the fibration sequences,